aws-samples/aws-hpc-tutorials/content/05-create-cluster/01-create-cluster.md

 ![HPC6a Instance](/images/pcluster/hpc6a.png)

-In this section we're going to use PCluster Manager to create a cluster from a sample template we've provided.
+In this section we're going to use ParallelCluster UI to create a cluster from a sample template we've provided.

 If you're doing this workshop as part of an AWS Event, you'll use the [c6i](https://aws.amazon.com/ec2/instance-types/c6i/) instance.
 This is an Intel Cascade Lake based instance with 64 physical cores and 256 GB of memory.